nmalaguti/javalin-hibernate-todolist/README.md

 ## Prerequisites

 - JVM 11 or higher
-- Maven

 ## Setup Instructions

-- Build and run the server: `mvn verify`
+- Build and run the server: `./mvnw verify`
-- Access the app at http://localhost:8080/
+- Access the app at http://localhost:8080/**